 In the United States and Europe, Clomid (clomiphene citrate) is a commonly prescribed fertility drug.
-This medication is often ordered as to help stimulate the ovaries and to assess for ovulation.
-Clomid forces the body to produce more hormones and egg follicles than usual, so the woman will develop more than one mature egg.
-Because of extra eggs, the chances of getting pregnant with twins is increased.
+This medication helps to stimulate the ovaries to produce more hormones and egg follicles than usual.
+This allows more than one mature egg to develop.
+Since there are more developed eggs, the chance of getting pregnant with twins increases.

 Clomid Success Rates

-Clomiphene citrate has been used for fertility treatment for over 50 years.
-The goal of treatment is to induce ovulation and normalize menstrual cycles.
-Of women prescribed Clomid, 80% successfully ovulate, but only 50% of these women will go on to get pregnant.
+Clomiphene citrate has been used for fertility treatment for more than 50 years.
+The goal is to induce ovulation and normalize menstrual cycles.
+Of all women who are prescribed Clomid, 80% successfully ovulate, but only 50% of these women become pregnant.

-One thing that limits the success of Clomid is side effects, such as cervical mucus changes and endometrial effects.
-In addition, another factor that affects success rates of Clomid is that many women have secondary infertility factors.
-In a recent study, researchers found that 87% of women who ovulate on Clomid have an additional cause of infertility, such as tubal disease, pelvic lesions, and endometriosis.
+Clomid’s success is limited by side effects, such as cervical mucus changes and endometrial effects.
+Secondary infertility factors also affect the drug’s success.
+In a recent study, it was found that 87% of women who ovulate on Clomid also have an additional cause of infertility, such as tubal disease, pelvic lesions, and endometriosis.

-Certain factors increase the likelihood of a woman delivering twins while taking Clomid.
-These include:
+Various factors increase the likelihood of a woman delivering twins while taking Clomid, such as –

 - Age – Women younger than 25 years of age are more likely to have twins while on Clomid.